deel-ai/lipdp/README.md

 ## 📦 What's Included

-Code can be found in the `lipdp` folder, the documentation ca be found by running `mkdocs build` and `mkdocs serve` (or loading `site/index.html`).
+Code can be found in the `deel/lipdp` folder, the documentation ca be found by running `mkdocs build` and `mkdocs serve` (or loading `site/index.html`).
 Experiments were done using the code in the `experiments` folder.